livestorejs/livestore/packages/@livestore/livestore/README.md

 pnpm dev
 ```

+## Caveats

+- Only supports recent browser versions (Safari 17+, ...)
+- Doesn't yet run in Next.js (easiest to use with Vite right now)

+## Features

+- Synchronous, transactional reads and writes
+- Otel tracing built-in

 ## Concepts

 LiveStore provides a highly structured data model for your React components.
 It helps you clearly reason about data dependencies, leverage the relational model and the power of SQLite, and persist UI state.